Kumar-Jy/Windows-in-NABU-Without-PC/guide/DriverUpdate.md

 ## Driver Update
-- Boot to Windows and remove encryption (if storage is encrypted)
+- Boot to Windows and remove encryption (if storage is encrypted) and disable hibernation

 - reboot back to Android (do not switch off / force reboot)